measuditha/measuditha/README.md

 - 🔭 I’m currently working at **ZinCat Technologies**

-- 🌱 I’m currently learning **New Technologies related to My field.**
+- 🌱 Searching and Seeding knowledge on **New Technologies related to My field.**

 - 📄 Know about my experiences [https://www.linkedin.com/in/uditha-adhikary/](https://www.linkedin.com/in/uditha-adhikary/)